 - A talk show interview

--At least 2 speaking quizzes to demonstrate mastery of skills, language functions, and pronunciation elements (such as a short in-class videotaped role play of students using small talk).
+-At least 2 in-class speaking assessments to demonstrate mastery of skills, language functions, and pronunciation elements (such as a short in-class videotaped role play of students using small talk).

 -At least 1 self-assessment of learning strategies, progress, and study skills (to be discussed with the instructor).